CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set interface tunnel interface tunnelR2
 ```

 ## nv set interface \<interface-id\> description \<value\>

-Details about the interface
+Configures a description for the interface.
+Interface descriptions can have a maximum of 256 characters.
+Avoid using apostrophes or non-ASCII characters.

 ### Usage